-NOTE: Some states define decontaminated surety material as a RCRA hazardous vaste.
-(SECTION VIII - SPECIAL PROTECTION INFORMATION RESPIRATORY PROTECTION: Concentration Respiratory Protection/Ensemble Required mq/m3Less than or equal Protective mask not required provided that: to 0.003 as an Continuous real-time monitoring (with (a) 8-hr TWA alarm capability) is conducted in the work area at the 0.003 mg/m3 level of detection.
-M9, M17 or M40 mask is available and (b) donned if ceiling concentrations exceed 0.003 mg/m3.Exposure has been limited to the extent (C) practicable by engineering controls (remote operations, ventilation, and process isolation) or work practices.
-If these conditions are not met then the following applies: Full facepiece, chemical canister, airpurifying respirations.
+Respiratory Protection/Ensemble Required

+Protective mask not required provided that:

+- (a) Continuous real-time monitoring (with alarm capability) is conducted in the work area at the 0.003 mg/m3 level of detection. - (b) M9, M17 or M40 mask is available and donned if ceiling concentrations exceed 0.003 mg/m3. - (c) Exposure has been limited to the extent practicable by engineering controls (remote operations, ventilation, and process isolation) or work practices.

+If these conditions are not met then the following applies:

+Full facepiece, chemical canister, airpurifying respirations.
 (The M9, M17, or M40 series or other certified equivalent masks are acceptable for this purpose in conjunction with the M3 toxicological agent protective (TAP) suit for dermal protection.)